-A total of one valid soil composite sample was collected 26 December 2007, to assess OEH health risk to deployed personnel.
+A single composite surface soil sample was collected in 2009, to assess OEH health risk to deployed personnel.
 The primary soil contamination exposure pathways are dermal contact and dust inhalation.
-Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, and herbicides.
-The percent of the population exposed to soil and associated dust in the sampled areas was > 75% for the sample.
-Personnel are assumed to remain at this location for 6 months to 1 year.
-Chromium, Barium, Nickel and Strontium were the only analyzed metals detected and all concentrations were below their 1 year negligible MEGs.
+Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, herbicides.
+If the contaminant was known or suspected, other parameters may have been analyzed for (i.e., Total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
+The percent of the population exposed to soil and associated dust in the sampled areas was > 75% for the sample, since it was taken where the vehicles were parked at the Military Transport Team Compound.
+For the risk assessment, personnel are assumed to remain at this location for 6 months to 1 year.